UrbanMonastics/Monastic-Text-Library/README.md

 *	**Type**: [Set|Required] What type of text is it?
 This tells us what primary file to look for, and how that file will be formatted.
 	*	Book, Letter, Dictionary
 *	**SecondaryType**: [String|Optional] A freeform field to allow you to indicate a secondary text type.
-*	**Language**: [String|Required] The language being used in a texts most origional form.
+*	**Language**: [String|Required] The language being used in a texts most original form.
 Reference the keys in the languages.json file.
 These are often broken down by region and period of time.
 For Dictionaries this is the language of the words being defined. *Note:* One should expect versions of this text to be written in different languages as indicated by their version.
 *	**SecondaryLanguage**: [String|Optional] This is the language of the definitions for dictionaries.
 *	**Version**: [Set|Required] Indicate what type of a version of the text we have.
 Many older texts will have original, translations.
 Defaults to Original
 	*	Original, or Unique Abbreviation from the Versions file
 *	**Date**: [Date|Optional] Date for this version of the text
 *	**Collection**: [Set|Optional] Use the Abbreviation from the related Collections file.
 *	**Segments**: [Set|Required] In what way, if any, is this source broken down into smaller pieces.
 Most longer works will be broken into *Chapters* of some type.
-Yet we have some sources which are referenced by their abbreviation (like Antiphons, Canticles, Responses, Prayers, BLessings, and others).
+Yet we have some sources which are referenced by their abbreviation (like Antiphons, Canticles, Responses, Prayers, Blessings, and others).
 	*	Chapters, Abbreviations, None
 *	**ChapterTitles**: [Boolean|Optional] When chapters are involved, do we have unique titles for each chapter that we may should include in the display of the texts.
 *	**Verses**: [Boolean|Optional] Books and Letters Only.
 Allows you to indicate if this source text is broken into verses above the sentence breaks.
 Defaults to false.